sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

 ```
 sudo sh -c "echo my_overlay.dtbo >> /boot/config.txt" # or just open the config.txt file and add the overlay
 ```
 or the raspbery 4 used, only is needed to add the line: "dtoverlay=i2c-sensor,mpu6050".
+Please, remember that for using it, you have to activate also the i2c, so in the `/boot/firmware/confit.txt` file (or the correct file in your system), update the i2c configuration to: `dtparam=i2c_arm=on`.

+If you are not generating the dtc, you can apply the mpu6050 overaly in the `/boot/firmware/config.txt` file, adding: `dtoverlay=i2c-sensor,mpu6050,addr=0x69` the `address` is only if you want to definen the addres, if it is not defined by default is `0x68`

 reboot the rpi `sudo reboot`.